proxygraphy/wp/proxies/listicle/residential-proxies-providers.md

 ---
-[//]: # (Title: Cheapest Residential Proxies Providers in 2025 and Beyond)
+title: Cheapest Residential Proxies Providers in 2025 and Beyond
-[//]: # (Description: Looking for the cheapest residential proxies in 2025?
-Whether you're into web scraping, sneaker copping, social media automation, or ad verification, residential proxies are essential for anonymity and reliable IP rotation.)
+description: Looking for the cheapest residential proxies in 2025?
+Whether you're into web scraping, sneaker copping, social media automation, or ad verification, residential proxies are essential for anonymity and reliable IP rotation.
 ---

 # Cheapest Residential Proxies Providers in 2025 and Beyond